TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 Prism has two primary highlight functions: `Prism.highlight` and `Prism.highlightElement`.
 Most server-side libraries are happy to use the former.
 But a lot of *hooks* aren't called by `.highlight`, so we'll also have to customise the renderer to call `.highlightElement`.

 We'll reference [MarkdownIt's default fence rule](https://github.com/markdown-it/markdown-it/blob/0fe7ccb4b7f30236fb05f623be6924961d296d3d/lib/renderer.mjs#L29) and customise it accordingly.
-(The full implementation can be found in [this site's repository](https://github.com/TrebledJ/trebledj.github.io/blob/e110c1861f566907019f4384b3eb5d7d7861ccc0/eleventy/detail/markdown-it/markdown-it-prism-adapter.js).)

 {% alert "danger" %}
-This will override the rule completely without reusing previous implementations.
-If you use another plugin which modifies and reuses the fence rule (e.g. `markdown-it-prism`), consider performing this overwrite first before calling the other plugin.
+The code presented below will override the `.renderer.rules.fence` rule completely, overwriting any previous implementations.

+If you use another plugin which reuses the fence rule (e.g. `markdown-it-prism`), consider calling code in this order: 1) the below code, 2) other code.
+This way no code is overwritten and lost.
 {% endalert %}

 1. Remove the default text-based highlighting `options.highlight`.
-We still escape the HTML since we'll substitute it in an HTML string.
+We still need to escape the HTML because we'll substitute it in a HTML string.
-2. Handle `diff-*` languages by loading the right language.
+2. (Optional, if you want `diff` support.)
+Handle `diff-*` languages by loading the right language.
-3. Wrap the escaped code in `<div><pre><code>` with the right attributes, convert it to a DOM element, highlight it to `Prism.highlightElement`, then return the rendered HTML.
+3. Wrap the escaped code in `<div><pre><code>` with the right attributes^[Normally, wrapping it in `<pre><code>` is sufficient.
+But some plugins such as toolbar will traverse up to the parent of `pre`, so... `<div><pre><code>`.
+Yay, more workarounds!], convert it to a DOM element, highlight it to `Prism.highlightElement`, then return the rendered HTML.
 4. We also moved the attributes to `<pre>` instead of `<code>`, which is required for PrismJS to function properly.

 The most important part is step 3, where we call Prism magic with `.highlightElement`.